 The contract value is understood as the total amount underlying the transaction.
 Transactions open on the balance sheet date are recognized at market value.
 At the balance sheet date, a derivative leads to an asset or a liability at the actual values.
 An asset corresponds to the amount that the accounting organization would maximally lose in case of the failure of a counterparty.
-A liability corresponds to the amount that the counterparty would lose if the accounting organization would not fulfil the demands of the deal.
+A liability corresponds to the amount that the demands of the deal.
 The purpose of derivatives is hedging.